What is Dyscalculia?

 Dyscalculia is a specific learning disability in math.
 Kids with dyscalculia may have difficulty understanding number-related concepts or using symbols or functions needed for success in mathematics.
 Often the difficulty with math becomes challenging in a real-world sense in not being able to manage money, measure items for recipes or home projects, and more.

 Developmental dyscalculia is known to be caused by differences in brain function and impaired communication between areas of the brain involved in mathematics.
 Scientific studies show that the areas of the brain that control visuo-spatial working memory, visuo-spatial short-term memory and interference inhibition (which helps sustained attention) are lacking in their performance.
 The irregular brain functioning pattern is due to higher levels of slow brain activity and impaired communication between brain areas that perform these mathematical-related functions.
 This irregular brain pattern can result in difficulty with performance of mathematical skills.

-What are Co-Existing Conditions of Dyscalculia?
+What are Co-Existing Conditions?